We are a policy organisation and do not provide direct support. For emergency accommodation contact FIRST Canberra on 1800 176 468.

 The realisation of the Right to Adequate Housing for all Canberrans underpins everything we do.

-ACT Shelter is a not-for-profit organisation funded by the ACT Government to represent the interests of our members and provide advocacy and strategic advice on systemic issues affecting housing consumers in the ACT.
+ACT Shelter is a not-for-profit peak housing organisation funded by the ACT Government to represent the interests of low to moderate, or no income, housing consumers and stakeholders in the ACT.
+We provide advocacy and strategic advice on systemic issues affecting housing consumers in the ACT.
 We are an informed and independent voice on housing policy issues affecting the ability of people on low, moderate or no incomes to have an affordable, safe and secure home.